 Group A bacteria cause several types of infections, most commonly:

-Group A strep bacteria live in your nose and throat, so they are spread through droplets that become airborne from coughing or sneezing or by direct contact with the mucus.
-Droplets may be directly breathed in if you’re close enough when the person coughs or sneezes.
+Group A strep bacteria live in your nose and throat.
+They spread through droplets from coughing or sneezing, or by direct contact with the mucus.
+You might breathe droplets in if you’re close enough when an infected person coughs or sneezes.
 As well, the droplets may land on a solid object that you touch later.
 This type of contact may also occur if people who are infected blow their nose and touch an object before washing their hands.
 Either way, if the bacteria are transferred to your hand or fingers and you put your hand to your face, you can become infected.

 Invasive group A strep disease

 While it’s common for group A strep to exist in your throat and nose, and on your skin, it is not common inside your body.
 When these bacteria enter your body, they can cause infections such as necrotizing fasciitis (often called “flesh eating disease”) and toxic shock syndrome.
 These are invasive group A strep infections.